Belluxx/Bruty/README.md

 ## Features
 - Various charsets available
-- Write to file or print or to stdout
+- Write to file or print to stdout
 - Show progress in real time

 ## Build